department-of-veterans-affairs/caseflow/docs/caseflow-apis.md

 All API requests require a valid API key token, which is passed in the `Authorization` HTTP header.
 See the `curl` examples below for the proper syntax.

+If you need an API key, you can request one [[ TODO ]].

-To create a key in the Caseflow Rails console, try:
+If you are a Caseflow administrator, you can create a key in the Caseflow Rails console:

 ```bash
 irb> api_key = ApiKey.create!(consumer_name: "Some Application")